Day 1

 Nicolas Chouin

-Researcher in Medical Physics, Nuclear Onclogy group, CRCI2NA - Oniris Nantes
+Researcher in Medical Physics, Nuclear Oncology group, CRCI2NA - Oniris Nantes

 https://isinucmed.univ-nantes.fr/program/day-1-1